 It was true in the past; Apple products were far less susceptible to infections from viruses.
 While PC users pulled out their hair trying to remove worms and Trojans from their machines, Mac users happily stayed productive and didn’t worry about those issues.

 It seems, though, that those days are gone.
+Now, Mac users should ask themselves a question, “Do you need antivirus for Mac”.
 Mac computers are no longer immune to viruses, and it’s now important for users to invest in antivirus protection for Macs.
 In fact, some of the factors that have protected Macs for so long are the very reasons antivirus is so necessary today.
 If you aren’t convinced, here are five good reasons to install an antivirus program on your Mac.

 Macs Have Been Successfully Attacked

 It may come as a shock, but there have been instances in which Macs have been successfully attacked by viruses and other malware.
+So, don’t think if do Macs need antivirus or not, get it.
 In September 2013, Macs in Tibet were infected with malware allowing hackers to spy on user’s devices; the attack appeared to be limited to Tibet, leading experts to believe it was politically motivated.

 However, the attack was not an isolated incident.
 There have been widespread infections from Trojans and other viruses that have infected thousands of machines.
 As the number of cases increase, it’s become increasingly clear immunity is nothing more than a myth.